tfpauly/draft-happy-eyeballs-v3/charter.md

-RFC 8305 defined “Happy Eyeballs Version 2”, which described a client algorithm for asynchronous resolution of and connection attempts to different server IP address options, aiming to improve IPv6 usage without degrading connection establishment success rates due to misconfigured networks or servers.
+RFC 8305 defined “Happy Eyeballs Version 2”, which described a client algorithm for asynchronous resolution of and connection attempts to different server IP address options, aiming to improve IPv6 usage without degrading connection establishment success rates due to misconfigured networks, clients, or servers.
 The algorithm focused specifically on optimizing TCP connection establishment.
 The name “happy eyeballs” itself refers to how a user’s eyeballs are happier when content loads more quickly because they don’t need to wait for timeouts due to misconfigured deployments.